Public Safety Power Shutoffs and Related Outages

 For example, one of the power lines serving parts of North Boulder also extends north along U.S. 36 and west toward Lee Hill, areas that posed elevated wildfire risk due to wind, vegetation and drought conditions.
 Other parts of North Boulder are served by a different line that did not meet the threshold for proactive de-energization.

-Yes, a failing power line poses a fire risk anywhere.
-However, within urban areas, that risk is generally lower due to irrigation, reduced fuels, and faster fire response capabilities.
+Yes, a failing power line can pose a fire risk anywhere.
+However, within urban areas, that risk is generally lower due to irrigation and reduced fuels.

 Because shutting off power also creates public health and safety risks, lines that serve only urban areas typically remain energized.
 In those cases, Xcel relies on protective devices installed on the system to quickly de-energize a line if a failure occurs.